rithik2000raj/Policy-Explainer-and-Study-Assistant/README.md

 - **Study Tools**: Quick notes generation and interactive quizzes
 - **Multi-Format Support**: PDF, DOCX, and TXT document processing

-# Edit the API key in the main program file, and use the how to make it run.txt to make it run!
-Enjoy!!
+**Edit the API key in the main program file, and use the how to make it run.txt to make it run!
+Enjoy!!**

+**Note:** I have already revoked the API key used in this project